 All trips are supervised by class teachers and children are given an extensive opportunity to explore and learn on each visit outside of the school grounds.

-Each school year pupils are afforded the opportunity to go on the Edgeborough Sports Tour, with each trip either taking us to a new part of the country or a new part of the world.
+Every other year pupils are given the opportunity to go on the Edgeborough Sports Tour, with each trip either taking us to a new part of the country or a new part of the world.
 In 2016, it was the turn of Lisbon where our group of Prep pupils headed out to take part in a number of football, rugby hockey matches, as well as explore the Portuguese capital.

 A trip that further promotes the Edgeborough mantra of sportsmanship and exploration, the Sports Tours are a staple of the school calendar and are often circled by pupils as the favourite to take part in!
 The trip allows for pupils to bond further as a group as they share hotel rooms and spend time with friends they may not see so much of at school, while also offering the challenge of facing different opposition to those they face on a weekly basis.

 Despite the wonderful facilities on offer at Edgeborough for our Art and Drama departments, the experience for our pupils is heightened by a number of trips throughout the year.
-In 2016/17, Music pupils took trips to G Live in Guildford, Charterhouse, Brighton, King Edward’s Witley where they had the chance to perform with others as well as watch others perform and learn from some of the best in the business.
+Music pupils have taken trips to G Live in Guildford, Charterhouse, Brighton, King Edward’s Witley where they have had the chance to perform with others as well as watch others perform and learn from some of the best in the business.

 Our Drama students visited two prominent local theatres during the year, with Year 7 and Year 8 going to the Yvonne Arnaud Theatre in Guildford and the New Victoria Theatre in Woking, respectively.

-You can keep up-to-date with all our Performing Arts trips, visits and news on Twitter by following @EdgeSchoolArts
+You can keep up-to-date with all our Performing Arts trips, visits and news on Twitter by following us on Twitter @EdgeSchoolArts

 End of Year

-During the final month of the Summer Term Years 6, 7 and 8 each go on a trip either within the country or abroad.
-Year 6 went to the Isle of Wight “Little Canada” PGL Centre, a long running success for Edgeborough and a trip loved by all who attend.
+During the final month of the Summer Term Years 6, 7 and 8 each go on a trip either within the country or abroad for a week.
+Year 6 travel to the Isle of Wight “Little Canada” PGL Centre, a long running success for Edgeborough and a trip loved by all who attend.

 Children experience dragon boating, abseiling, archery, the giant swing, trapeze, tunnel trail, orienteering and fencing on site.
 However, one of the reasons for going to the Isle of Wight is to experience its natural beauty and varied geographical features.

-Year 7 went a little further afield with a trip to Château de La Baudonnière in Normandy, where there French speaking skills are put to the test throughout a week of adventuring and exploring.
-As you can see from the pictures, the Mud Run and raft building are hugely popular!
+Year 7 go a little further afield with a trip to Château de La Baudonnière in Normandy, where there French speaking skills are put to the test throughout a week of adventuring and exploring.

-Year 8 made their way to St. David’s, Wales for what would be their last trip as Edgeburians.
+Year 8 make their way to St. David’s, Wales for what is their last trip as Edgeburians.
 The week of fun included coasteering, surfing, challenging sea cliff climbing, kayaking and a whole host of other activities in between.